rat-pac/rat-pac/doc/processes.rst

 how many secondary photons to generate) and `WLSCOMPONENT` (vector, WLS wavelength intensity) for WLS materials.

+This WLS model has been validated by Chao Zhang of BNL.
+See these slides for details:
+:download:`bnl_wls_validation.pdf <bnl_wls_validation.pdf>`.

 RATDB Fields
 ````````````
 This section needs work!